-The only fee Mintos is charging is the foreign exchange fee if you wish to exchange currency for investing in loans that are in a different currency than the one that your account is set up with and even that is pretty low compared to traditional banks.
+The only fee Mintos is charging is the foreign exchange fee.
+And that is applicable only if you wish to exchange currency for investing in loans that are in a different currency than the one that your account is set up with.
+Even that is pretty low if you compare it to traditional banks.
 I have no personal experience with it since I only invest in Euro denominated notes, but I have seen them on the platform.
 Those fees range from 0.50% to 2%.
-It used to also charge a 1% service fee for Secondary Market transactions, but that was waived back in 2017.
+Why used to charge a 1% service fee for Secondary Market transactions, but they waived it back in 2017.

 What distinguishes Mintos from other platforms?

-Mintos is a huge platform, and one of the most preferred P2P investing sites, as it brings loans to the marketplace through loan originators from multiple countries around the world.
+Mintos is a huge platform, and one of the most preferred by P2P investors.
+It brings loans to the marketplace through loan originators from multiple countries around the world.
 It also provides other types of loans, such as mortgage and business loans.
-In addition, most loans from Mintos are secured with a buyback guarantee in case of loan defaults.
+In addition, most loans from Mintos come with buyback guarantee in case of loan defaults.

 I don’t recommend that you only invest through one platform.
-However, if you should disregard this suggestion or if you are starting with just one, consider Mintos as your go-to P2P lending platform.
+However, if you should disregard this suggestion or if you are starting with just one.
+The purpose of this Mintos review is to make it your go-to P2P platform.